suneel0101/python-for-data-science-2015/README.md

 >>> pd.pivot_table(df,index=["Manager","Rep"],values=["Price"],aggfunc=np.sum)
 ```
 Exercise:
-With partner: create a pivot table that indexes on Manager and Status and displays only the column Price, which contains the total price of accounts for each (Manager, Status) pair.
+- With partner: create a pivot table that indexes on Manager and Status and displays only the column Price, which contains the total price of accounts for each (Manager, Status) pair.
+- Solo: create a pivot table indexing on Status and displays only the column Price summed up per status.

 *Hint*: use `fill_value`.